Step-by-Step Guide to Identify if Your Skin Type is Oily:

 Conclusion

 The first step towards skin care is to identify the skin type.
-If you understand that your skin type is oily, then further you can select skincare regimen, products, and tools as per that.
+If you understand that your skin type is oily, then you can further select skincare regimen, products, and tools as per that.
 Do these step-by-step tests at home to identify your skin type.
 If required, discuss with qualified doctors and move ahead with your skincare routine.